prav10194/Python-Examples/Dynamic Programming/746. Min Cost Climbing Stairs/README.md

 The total cost is 6.

-**Solution Hint: For each index in array, compute the minimum cost if we jump to next or next of next.
+<b>Solution Hint: For each index in array, compute the minimum cost if we jump to next or next of next.
 Save that value in current index.
-Iterate backwards.
+Iterate backwards. </b>
-**